Details from the South Carolina Highway Patrol

 Understanding Head-On Crashes

-A head-on crash occurs when two vehicles traveling in opposite directions collide front to front.
-In this case, the Volkswagen SUV and Dodge minivan absorbed the full force of impact, leaving no time for avoidance.
+A head-on crash occurs when two vehicles hit each other from opposite directions.
+In this case, a Volkswagen SUV and Dodge minivan collided directly.
+As a result, both vehicles absorbed heavy impact.

 Investigative Process